 The Important Role of Histamines with Allergies

-So why do we get allergies?
-Well first, let’s distinguish between two types of allergies.
-The first is what I call a “genetic allergy” or true allergy to a plant, food, pet, etc. They are born with it and any contact with that trigger, can cause major reaction such as anaphylactic shock, rash, breathing issues or more serious.
-The second I call “self-induced allergy”.
-This means that your gut has issues and the immune system cannot function optimally to combat the “foreign invaders” and a mucolytic or allergy response occurs.
 Remember, 80% of your immune system is in your gut.
 This is the place where we absorb and assimilate the nutrients, wring out the waste and excrete them.
 If there is any congestion, poor or empty nutrients, sluggish elimination and/or germ exposure, the gut can’t do it’s job, and triggers an inflammatory response.
 The allergy response, also known as an inflammatory response occurs when too many mast cells are released resulting in an allergic response.
 When you get your gut healthy (requires several tools), allergies can dissipate.